wbpascal/Azuria/docfx_project/tutorials/getting_started.md

     PM> Install-Package Azuria -Pre

-As of 9/21/2016 10:01:35 PM only the most recent pre-release package is compatible with this tutorial so be sure to append `-Pre` to the command as seen in the code above.
+As of 9/21/2016 only the most recent pre-release package is compatible with this tutorial so be sure to append `-Pre` to the command as seen in the code above.

 ## Step 2.
 Initialisation ##
 After installing you need to initialise the library to tell it some things that are needed to use the API.
 For now we will only look at the most importand argument, called the API key.
 Optional arguments will be explained in detail later on.